YohannFaure/ProjetNetwork/README.md

 Our **main goal** is to get familiar with the data structure**s** offered by NetworkX, and to implement simple algorithms over said structures.

+The code we implemented and used is available on [GitHub](https://github.com/YohannFaure/ProjetNetwork).
+Feel free to test the functions while reading the report.

 [TOC]